pjmuthu/typing-tiny-stories/README.md

 - **Built on Tiny Stories Dataset**: The AI model is trained on the [TinyStories dataset](https://huggingface.co/datasets/roneneldan/TinyStories), a collection of short stories with a limited vocabulary suitable for children.
 - **LLM Architecture**: Uses a llama2 transformer/tokenizer architecture optimized for 'small' models (<300K parameters), adhering to LLM standards.
 - **Proof-of-Concept**: Intended to showcase the capabilities of focused Large Language Models (LLMs) in interactive applications.

+Certainly!
+Here's the updated description for each of the files:

+### Source Code Files (`/src` directory)

+- **main.c**: This is the main entry point of the application.
+It initializes the game environment, handles user input, and manages the flow of the game logic, including integrating the LLM for story generation.

+- **llm.c / llm.h**: These files contain the implementation of the Large Language Model (LLM) used in the game. `llm.c` includes functions for text generation based on input and interactions with the dataset. `llm.h` provides function prototypes, macros, and data structure declarations.
+Adapted from llama2.c by Andrej Karpathy, the LLM architecture is optimized efficient text generation and interaction within the game.

+- **prompts.h**: This header file likely predefined prompts or messages used within the game.

+### Resource Files (`/resources` directory)

+- **font.ttf**: This TrueType font file (Roboto in this case) is used for displaying text within the game.
+Fonts can be replaced with other TrueType fonts to change the visual style of text throughout the application.

+- **models.bin**: This binary file contains pre-trained models used by the LLM for text generation.
+Built on llama2 architecture and trained on the Tiny Stories dataset.
+They can be retrained on alternative datasets to adapt to different narrative styles or themes.

+- **tokens.bin**: This binary file may store tokenization data or vocabulary mappings used by the LLM during text processing.